nguyentimmy/Azure-Web-Application-Security/CompleteGuide.md

 ### Getting Started/Prerequisites

-Before you begin Day 2, you are required to have completed the following tasks from Day 1:
+Before you begin Part 2, you are required to have completed the following tasks from Part 1:

 - Created your own web application.
 - Created your own unique domain name.